MozillaHive/hive-contributor-guide/leadership_in_hive_nyc/README.md

 # Leadership in Hive NYC

-While Hive NYC HQ oversees the infrastructure that keeps the network functioning, **lead member organizations ensure Hive NYC's ambitious goals have authenticity and meaning on the ground**.
+**Lead member organizations ensure Hive NYC's ambitious goals have authenticity and meaning on the ground**.

 Lead contributors are entrusted to develop and scale innovative project ideas, representing Hive Learning Networks on the local, national and global stage.